 • refurbished Wigmore Pavilion

 • a new, larger area of replacement public open space

 Plans for commercial development at Green Horizons Park have been discussed for more than 20 years but not delivered by the previous landowners due to the difficulty of providing access.

-The new access road will be delivered as part of the airport expansion plans, this will unlock development at Green Horizons Park.
-It will run from a new roundabout on the A1081, and around the western, northern and eastern perimeters of London Luton Airport.
+The new access road which will unlock development at Green Horizons Park will be delivered as part of the airport expansion plans.
+This will run from a new roundabout on the A1081, and around the western, northern and eastern perimeters of London Luton Airport.

 Luton Rising’s commitment